fsvreddit/reputatorbot/README.md

 ReputatorBot is a bot that allows users to award reputation points if a user has been helpful.
-It's main intention is to be used on help and advice subreddits to help indicate users who have a track record of helpful advice.
+It's main intention is to be used on help and advice subreddits to help indicate users who have a track record of providing useful solutions.

 It allows the OP of a post, a mod or a trusted user to reply to a user and award them a point using a bot command, which will be stored as their user flair.
 The command can be customisable (by default it is !thanks).